-When you visit the place, you can choose to dine at one of the restaurants, or take a tour of the entire building, which comprises theaters, studios, a concert hall, exhibition rooms, and a cinema.
+When you visit the place, you can choose to dine at one of the restaurants or take a tour of the entire building, which comprises theatres, studios, a concert hall, exhibition rooms, and a cinema.

 Well, these were some of the amazing attractions that you must not miss when in Australia!

 I've been travelling around the globe from past few years while working in a remote company.
 Working remotely enhances your lifestyle in numerous ways and I want to share my experience and views on the same which can help many people to earn while you travel.